 Toronto based artiste-qb.net is developing quantum information software that provides customers with solutions to R&D challenges and quantifiable business problems.
 The principals of this company have spent many years developing quantum algorithm and they already have a large library of routines available.
 They show on their web site six granted patents and five pending patents related to various quantum algorithms.

-Founded in 2018 and located in the San Francisco Bay Area, Atom Computing is focused on building scalable, universal quantum computers.
+Founded in 2018 and located in the Berkeley, California, Atom Computing is focused on building scalable, universal quantum computers.
 Utilizing techniques pioneered by quantum gas and precision measurement experiments, Atom Computing will create machines using optically trapped neutral atoms capable of reaching the large qubit numbers needed for error corrected quantum computing.
-Their web site is under development.

 Black Brane Systems